harness/developer-hub/docs/platform/secrets/secrets-management/add-hashicorp-vault.md

 To store and use encrypted secrets (such as access keys), you can add a HashiCorp Vault Secret Manager.

-The video below provides an overview of how to use HashiCorp Vault as an external Secret Manager.
+The video below provides an overview of how to use HashiCorp Vault as an external secret manager.

  <docvideo src="https://www.loom.com/embed/92335a30823a4662a1d7212395c66e63" width="100%" height="600" />